 “See globally.
 Defend locally.”
 At SecureWorld, it’s our battle refrain and the heart of what we do.

-We host 17 annual conferences across the U.S., web conferences every three weeks, and online training courses, and serve as a hub for cybersecurity news and resources.
+We host 17 annual conferences across North America, web conferences every three weeks, a weekly podcast, and online training courses, and serve as a hub for cybersecurity news and resources.
 We hope you'll consider becoming part of our security community!

 Brad Graver brings 20 years of sales, sales management and marketing expertise to SecureWorld.
 He excels in helping organizations and their partners grow.
 Brad’s executive responsibilities have included: driving training initiatives, coaching sales teams, implementation of sales metrics and business development.
 He has completed many training seminars on sales coaching and training.
 Previously he also spent time in education teaching high school and coaching high school athletics in San Diego.
 Brad graduated from Whittier College with a degree in Political Science/Economics and believes education is the best way to invest in yourself.
 His wife and two sons love living in the Northwest and everything it has to offer.